-Eddie Olang is a media sales professional with over 13 years of experience in the Kenyan and East African market, working from both the agency and the in-house sales perspectives.
-Eddie has spent many years of his professional career in media, first at Scangroup and most recently at Nation Media.
+Eddie Olang is a media sales professional with over 13 years of experience in the Kenyan and East African markets, working from both the agency and the in-house sales perspectives.
+Eddie has spent many years of his professional career in media, first at Scan group and most recently at Nation Media.

-Eddie received his Bachelors Degree in Psychology from The United States International University and is pursuing a Masters Degree in Communications from the Nairobi University.
+Eddie received his Bachelor's Degree in Psychology from The United States International University and is pursuing a Master's Degree in Communications from Nairobi University.